 - 1. This portion applies to the construction of SCIFs located overseas and that are on any compound that falls under the DoS COM authority or created to support any Tenant Agency that falls under COM authority. - 2.
 The creation of new SCIF space at facilities that fall under COM authority is governed by both ICDs and Overseas Security Policy Board (OSPB) standards published as 12 Foreign Affairs Handbook-6 (12 FAH-6).
 If there is a conflict between the standards, the more stringent shall apply. - 3.
 For SCIFs constructed in new facilities (new compound or new office building under COM authority), the proponent activity shall coordinate specific requirements for the proposed SCIF with the DoS/Overseas Buildings Operations (OBO). - 4.
-For existing facilities under COM authority, the project proponent activity must coordinate SCIF requirements with DoS/Bureau of Diplomatic Security (DS), the affected Embassy or Consulate (through the Regional Security Officer (RSO) and General Services Officer (GSO)), and DoS/OBO. - 5.
-Temporary or tactical SCIFs may only be authorized by exception for facilities under COM authority.
+For SCIFs constructed in existing facilities under COM authority, the project proponent activity must coordinate SCIF requirements with DoS/Bureau of Diplomatic Security (DS), the affected Embassy or Consulate (through the Regional Security Officer (RSO) and General Services Officer (GSO)), and DoS/OBO. - 5.
+Upon an upgrade in the SETL Technical Threat rating for a facility under COM authority, the tenant agency in concert with the RSO, shall conduct a survey for OSPB compliance to the new technical threat requirements, and document any compliance issues accordingly.
+Upgrade requirements shall be coordinated through the RSO, GSO, and DoS/OBO and DS. - 6.
+Temporary SCIFs may only be authorized by exception for facilities under COM authority.
 The AO of the tenant agency shall notify both the RSO and the DoS AO of the requirement and the expected duration of these facilities.
 Prior to accreditation, the tenant agency AO must coordinate with the DoS AO.